Pakistan International Airlines Flight 661: Investigation

 The crash was investigated by members of Safety Investigation Board (later changed into the Aircraft Accident Investigation Board).
 According to Pakistani newspaper The Express Tribune, the crash of Flight 661 was the first ever crash investigation that would be conducted by an independent Safety Investigation Board.
 According to the decision that had been taken by authorities, the SIB would be separated from the control of CAA, which was operating under the Ministry of Defence.
 Instead, the SIB would report directly to the Aviation Division.

 Assistance would be provided by French BEA and ATR.
-NTSB also had an active role in the investigation as the propellers were made by US-based Woodward Propellers.
+The NTSB of the United States also had an active role in the investigation as the propellers were made by US-based Woodward Propellers.
 Subsequently, Canadian TSB was also involved in the investigation as the engines were manufactured by Pratt & Whitney Canada.
 On 12 December, the nine members of the investigation team, three representatives from ATR, three from Pratt & Whitney Canada, and three from Pakistan, visited the crash site for wreckage examination.

 Investigators retrieved the aircraft's flight recorder soon after the crash and it was sent to France for decoding.
 An initial report into the accident by the Pakistan Civil Aviation Authority (PCAA) was said to have determined that the aircraft's left engine malfunctioned at an altitude of 13375 ft.
 The pilot reported the engine failure at 16:12, which was followed by a rapid uncontrolled descent and the disappearance of the aircraft from ground radar a few minutes later.
 However, the radio communication continued with radar even after disappearance from the screen of the radar.

 Early reports speculated that the failed engine exploded and compromised the airframe, leading to the crash, but they have not been substantiated.
 Manager of Chitral Airport stated that no fault was found inside the aircraft as it had been completely checked by ground workers.
 Chairman of PIA also claimed that the aircraft was "technically sound", while PIA spokesperson Danyal Gilani further accused the media of "baseless accusation", stating that "it defies common sense that pilots will fly aircraft with defects".
 Analysis of the flight recorder data continued through January 2017, with the reason why the aircraft was not able to safely land on the functioning engine still unknown.
 A one-page preliminary report of the Safety Investigation Board found a 'lapse' on the part of the PIA and a 'lack of oversight' by the PCAA.